pkElectronics/OctoPrint-Octoremote/README.md

 ## Configuration

 Add following block to your config.yaml plugins section.
+At the moment there are some issues with the settings using the gui so you will have to edit the config by hand.

   octoremote:
     comport: /dev/ttyACM0